MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/faq.md

 ![Admin Approval](media/admin-approval.PNG "Admin Approval")

 This message indicates that your organization requires administrator approval before any new apps can be used to access organizational resources.
-You will need to talk to your system administrator to grant approval for Product Visualize before it can be used in your organization.
+Talk to your system administrator to get approval to use Product Visualize in your organization.
 In the meantime, you can set up a [free trial version](setup.md).

 ## Why don't I see my Dynamics instances?

-Product Visualize is able connect to instances of Dynamics 365 for Sales version 9 or later.
+Product Visualize can connect to instances of Dynamics 365 for Sales version 9 or later.
 It doesn't support on-premises Dynamics 365 solutions or older instances of Dynamics 365 for Sales.
 Make sure your instance meets the [minimum requirements](requirements.md) for using Product Visualize.
 If your instance meets the requirements, make sure you're signed in to the app with the same credentials you use to access Dynamics 365 for Sales.

-## Wy am I getting a message that says my organization isn't set up to use Product Visualize?
+## Why am I getting a message that says my organization isn't set up to use Product Visualize?

 This message indicates the Dynamics for Sales instance you selected doesn't meet the [minimum requirements](requirements.md) for using Product Visualize.
-If you have access to more than one Dynamics for Sales instance, make you selected the correct one.
+If you have access to more than one Dynamics for Sales instance, make sure you selected the correct one.

 ## How do I find my opportunities?